 - Take the right medicines at the right time.

 We’ll help you understand how to get your glucose strips through the National Diabetes Services Scheme.
 And our Registered Nurses will come to your home to deliver your insulin injections throughout the day.

 Diabetes makes other health problems more likely and it can take you longer to recover.
 Because we’re run by Registered Nurses, we’re able to provide care for other problems when you need it, including helping you manage wounds and treat infections through our Registered Nursing services.
 We can also refer you to our network of trusted allied health professionals for diabetes-related services such as podiatry and optometry.

-Focused Health Care’s diabetes management program gives you peace of mind about your diabetes.
+Focused Health Care’s Diabetes Management Programs in Brisbane North, Moreton Bay & Townsville gives you peace of mind about your diabetes.
 You know that you’re making the right choices to maintain your health without feeling overwhelmed and discouraged.